 The Sunday before last Sunday, or maybe the Sunday before it was really nice outside.
 The sun was out and it turned everything white blue in the sky with orange winter sun strewn onto the walls.

-As I had received this beauty from Manchester Modernists, the orange went straight to my head.
+As I had received this beauty from The Modernist Society, the orange went straight to my head.

 My prom queen skeleton caught the sun just right on the cat scratched kitchen wall.